Proximate vs. Root Causes

 - Factors that reduced its severity

-A simpler technique but also valuable.
-For a statement, ask “why?” and continue asking “why?” to each successive answer until you reach the root cause.
+- A simpler technique but also valuable.
+For a statement, ask “why?” and continue asking “why?” to each successive answer.